thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 -   If a direct or indirect object is separated from its referent, rearrange the word order to bring them together.
 -   For example, 2:14: As he passed by the tax office, he saw Levi the son of Alphaeus working there.
 Here the ASV (and presumably the Greek) separates “passed by” from its indirect object “the tax office” with the comment about meeting Levi there.
 Putting the IO next to its verb makes the sentence immediately more comprehensible to a modern reader and also clarifies the fact that Levi was a tax collector, clarifying the following story beginning in verse 18, without adding or removing from what was said as it was originally rendered in the ASV.
 -   Don’t translate symbols or metaphors.
 The Bible expects a lot of its reader and that’s ok.
--   If a thing would be obvious to one of Mark’s original readers but not to a modern reader, clarify it using a parenthetical comment, hyphens, etc. Place these clarifications in italics to preserve accountability for these being added thoughts not present in the original.
+-   If a thing would be obvious to one of Mark’s original readers but not to a modern reader, clarify it using a parenthetical comment, hyphens, etc. Place these clarifications in italics or add a sidenote to preserve accountability for these being added thoughts not present in the original.
 -   Translate technical theological terms whenever necessary for comprehension among today’s largely-unchurched youth.
-In this sense, this work is a translation, but from English to English (with input from tools illuminating the original Greek).

-### Examples of English-to-English translation
+### Examples of translating technical theological terms

 Repent / repentance: These words aren’t used at all in modern spoken English and especially not among our unchurched youth.